The Transformative Power of Backbends in Yoga

 How to do it:

-Kick feet back while lifting chest forward and up
+Kick your feet back while lifting your chest forward and up.

 5. Urdhva Dhanurasana – Wheel Pose (Advanced)